mongodb/docs/source/includes/fact-tutorial-create-store.rst

 maintaining the
 `state <https://redux.js.org/docs/Glossary.html#state>`_ of the React/Flux application architecture used by |compass| plugins.
-The store responds to *actions*, resulting in state changes which are the reflected by the component *view*.
+The store responds to *actions*, resulting in state changes which are then reflected by the component *view*.

 This data flow is shown in the following diagram: